guangylegend/Prediction_Hive/README.md

 This is the code for prediction of football match result using machine learning on Hive.

+## Prediction

-Environment:
+### Environment:
-Java: 1.7
+- Java: 1.7
-Hadoop: 2.x
+- Hadoop: 2.x
-Hivemall: 0.4.2-rc.2.
+- Hivemall: 0.4.2-rc.2.

 The code is seperated into two parts after ETL.
 First part: feature extraction and listing.
 File: Generate.hive Gen.jar
 Description:
 Generate.hive gets input from raw data, extracting the features we may use, like the total win, home win, away win, possession and so on.